-There can be no assurances that our shares will be listed on the NASDAQ Capital Market and, if they are, our shares will be subject to potential delisting if we do not meet or continue to maintain the listing requirements of the NASDAQ Capital Market.
+Our shares will be subject to potential delisting from the NASDAQ Capital Market if we do not meet or continue to maintain the listing requirements of the NASDAQ Capital Market.

-We have applied to list the shares of our common stock on the NASDAQ Capital Market, or NASDAQ.
-An approval of our listing application by NASDAQ will be subject to, among other things, our fulfilling all of the listing requirements of NASDAQ.
-We do not currently qualify for listing on NASDAQ and will need to take all necessary measures to do so, including but not limited to effecting a reverse split of our common stock.
-In addition, NASDAQ has rules for continued listing, including, without limitation, minimum market capitalization and other requirements.
+Our common stock has been approved for listing on the NASDAQ Capital Market, or NASDAQ.
+NASDAQ has rules for continued listing, including, without limitation, minimum market capitalization and other requirements.
 Failure to maintain our listing, or de-listing from NASDAQ, would make it more difficult for shareholders to dispose of our common stock and more difficult to obtain accurate price quotations on our common stock.
 This could have an adverse effect on the price of our common stock.
 Our ability to issue additional securities for financing or other purposes, or otherwise to arrange for any financing we may need in the future, may also be materially and adversely affected if our common stock is not traded on a national securities exchange.